Embedded Lending Transforming the Logic of Consumer and Commercial Credit

 What if there were a way to win a substantial, and recurring, chunk of new business?
 What if this method further required no additional marketing, no rebranding, no strategy do-overs, no cost cutting, and no new products?
 And, what if, in addition to sending more income your way, it resulted in greater customer loyalty and obvious competitive advantages?

-Offering installment payment plans to your customers through embedded lending “is the best single decision some companies can make,” says Dmitry Voronenko, CEO of lending software maker TurnKey Lender.
+Offering installment payment plans to your customers through embedded lending “is the best single decision some companies can make,” says Dmytro Voronenko, CEO of lending software maker TurnKey Lender.
 “They can see sales increases in the neighborhood of 30% to 50%, vastly improved buyer engagement as a result, and more repeat business.”

 Fintech Is Making Finance More of a Service, Less of a Product